karrot-dev/yunity.org/user/pages/10.heartbeat/2018-07-01/item.md

 ## [Kanthaus](https://kanthaus.online)

+We have been on the radio in an amazing feature of 30 minutes length!
+This is what Jörg Wunderlich worked on for more than a year and we are very happy with the result.
+You can [listen to the full thing](https://kanthaus.online/de/about/press/2018-06-30_mdrgraswurzener) on our website.

 ## [Foodsaving Worldwide](https://foodsaving.world) & [Karrot](https://karrot.world)

 Our [new forum](https://community.foodsaving.world) is now officially open and we'd love to read you there! :)